justinkemersion/python-playlist-maker/README.md

 ## Features

+- **AI-Powered Playlist Generation (New!):**
+    - Optionally generate an initial "Artist - Track" list using an AI prompt (e.g., via OpenAI's GPT models).
+    - Requires configuration of an API key (OpenAI).
+    - Allows user to preview and confirm the AI-generated list before processing.
+    - Generated list is then matched against your local library like a text file input.
 - **Text List Input:** Reads simple `.txt` files with one `Artist - Track` per line.
 - **Library Scanning:** Scans your music library directory for supported audio files (`.mp3`, `.flac`, `.ogg`, `.m4a` by default).
 - **Metadata Extraction:** Uses `mutagen` to read artist, title, album, and duration tags.